TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.dbforpostgresqlservers/orcaspostgresqlscaledown-public.md

   "recommendationTimeToLive": 86400,
   "version": 1.0,
   "learnMoreLink": "https://aka.ms/postgresqlpricing",
-  "description": "Decrease the server vCores", "longDescription": "Our internal telemetry shows that the PostgreSQL database server resources has been underutilized for an extended period of time over the last 7 days.
+  "description": "Decrease your PostgreSQL server's CPU vCores", "longDescription": "Our internal telemetry shows that the PostgreSQL database server resources has been underutilized for an extended period of time over the last 7 days.
 Low resource utilization results in unwanted expenditure which can be fixed without significant performance impact.
-To reduce your costs and efficiently manage your resources, we recommend reducing the compute size (vCores) by half.", "potentialBenefits": "Reduce overall spend without performance impact.", "actions": [
+To reduce your costs and efficiently manage your resources, we recommend reducing the compute size (vCores) by half.", "potentialBenefits": "Reduce cost by right-sizing the PostgreSQL server", "actions": [
     {
       "actionId": "5c1e3ad5-2295-407c-9de1-ba585cfeb0b3",